GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-run-v2/README.md

 # Cloud Run Module

 Cloud Run Services and Jobs, with support for IAM roles and Eventarc trigger creation.
+This module uses provider default value for `deletion_protection`, which means service is by default protected from removal (or reprovisioning).

 <!-- BEGIN TOC -->
 - [IAM and environment variables](#iam-and-environment-variables)